 Hugh, the warehouse manager, and Charlie, the head of shipping and receiving, kept things moving in and out of the mechanical warehouse and taught me more than anyone else.

 Tommy asked me to work overtime, but the problem was more than one guy could handle.
-I got him to hire Bill Prickett, a friend from high school, my college roommate, and an all-around good guy.
+I got him to hire Bill Prickett, a friend from high school, my college roommate, and a good guy.
 We tackled the problem together.
 We became heroes to the company and our customers as we began shipping much-needed parts and components.

 I went into the Army in 1976.